-Like the dog in Old Yeller, Black Mouth Curs were bred to be multi-purpose dogs, as capable of herding cattle as they were of helping in a hunt.
-They had to be fierce when protecting their flock or families from predators or people that meant them harm, they needed to be gentle and safe around children and livestock.
-Remarkably, these dogs manage to excel at all of these roles, and they may just be the best dog breed for you.
+Like the dog in Old Yeller, Black Mouth Curs were bred to help in every aspect of settler life.
+This is what gave them the characteristics and temperament they have today.
+They had to be fierce to protect their families and their herd from predators and people that meant them harm, but they also needed to be gentle and safe around children and livestock.
+Remarkably, these dogs manage to excel at all of these roles.

 Origins